-All of the math courses at JCPAA incorporate the use of technology to develop and enhance critical thinking skills.
+All of the math courses incorporate the use of technology to develop and enhance critical thinking skills.
 Calculators are used when appropriate to further learning and to explore the question "what if."
 They are not used as a substitute for basic skills.

 Students need algebra and geometry to succeed on college entrance exams and in college math classes - and in many careers.
-JCPAA is offering classes early on.
-That way, JCPAA student's will be able to enroll in advanced science and math and show colleges they are ready for higher-level work.
+Student's will be able to enroll in advanced science and math and show colleges they are ready for higher-level work.
 Most college-bound students complete 4 years/4.0 credits of college preparatory mathematics.